Ways to Know When a Sales Lead is a Good One

 The key to making sure that most of the leads landing in your inbox are qualified is to clearly and consistently put out marketing messages that subtly talk about your qualifiers.
 No, you don’t always have to say them out loud and to another person (in case some of you just got a little sick to your stomach); rather, we want you to put them in all the places your potential clients are trying to find information about you!
 Where are those places and what can you be doing?
 Here are a few pieces of digital real estate that are prime for using to draw in qualified leads:

-With millions of the most relevant pro recommendations to couples on The Knot and WeddingWire, your Storefronts are where a lot of them are getting their first impression of you.
+Your Storefronts – With millions of the most relevant pro recommendations seen by couples starting their initial vendor search on The Knot or WeddingWire every day, your Storefronts are where a lot of them are getting their first impression of you.
 Make sure that your profiles are complete, your descriptions are unique, and that you’ve uploaded the best images from your portfolio because all of these are ways to communicate your budget, personality, and aesthetic qualifiers.

-We’ve talked about easy ways to market your wedding business with client reviews in the past and we’ll bring them up again!
-Because, sometimes the best way to let a potential client know that they are looking at the right pro is to let someone else do the talking.
+Your reviews – We’ve talked about easy ways to market your wedding business with client reviews in the past and we’ll bring them up again!
+Because sometimes the best way to let a potential client know that they are looking at the right pro is to let someone else do the talking.

 How to prepare for your sales calls